wedoforce/sf-dev-101-practice/README.md

 To pass the Git-101 challenge you need to get a Pull Request merged into this repo.

+Creating branches, committing changes, and creating Pull Requests is extremely important for the course and for the real development.
+This is how you would deliver your code to the shared codebase.
+You'll do it numerouse times during the course and even more when you actually work.

 Acceptance Criteria:

 1. Create a new branch in [this repo](https://github.com/wedoforce/students) called `student/<first name>-<last name>`.
 E.g. `student/nikita-chursin`
 1. Pull request (PR) is raised against the `main` branch
-1. The PR contains the file [students/students1.list](stream0/students.list) with a new line added.
+1. The PR contains the file [students/students1.list](https://github.com/wedoforce/students/students/students1.list) with a new line added.
 This line should consist of your first and last names and your email.
-E.g.: `Nikita Chursin, nikita@salesforcecraft.dev`
+E.g.: `Nikita Chursin,nikita@salesforcecraft.dev`
-1. Fix any conflicts if they appear
 1. The PR must be merged to the `main` branch

 ---